mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ### Further reading

-You can read further details about the language constructs added in TypeScript (previously called AtScript because of some missing syntax) [here](https://docs.google.com/document/d/11YUzC-1d0V1-Q3V0fQ7KSit97HnZoKVygDxpWzEYW0U/edit).
+You can read more details about the language constructs added in TypeScript (previously called AtScript because of some missing syntax in TypeScript that time) [here](https://docs.google.com/document/d/11YUzC-1d0V1-Q3V0fQ7KSit97HnZoKVygDxpWzEYW0U/edit).

 ## AngularJS 2.0 has no Controllers